joshmakar/the-git-gud-guide/README.md

 # The Git Gud Guide

-For referencing the most used git commands and terminology.
+For referencing the most used git commands, terminology, and workflows.

+## Preface

+This guide is a work in progress and some of the content may be inaccurate.

+If you find any issues or would like to contribue, please feel free to create a pull request.

 ## Why I wrote this guide

 This guide was written as a place to hold useful git commands in a centralized location to easily be referenced.

+# Git and GitHub are not the same

+Git is a revision control system, a tool to manage your source code history.
+GitHub is a hosting service for Git repositories.

+You can use Git alone for local version control.
+GitHub is primarily used for backup and collaboration.

 # The Git Basics

+## Terminology

 **Working Directory**
 This is where all of your files and directories that you're working on live.
+An example of this may be `Desktop/my-app/`.

 **Staging Area**

 This is where you add files with `$ git add` that are ready to be commited to the Git repository.

 **Repository**
 This is where all your snapshots/files are stored after you've commited them with `$ git commit`.

 ## Basic Workflow